jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 * To inference networks on test images, `python inference.py`.
 * To visualize with extra graphs, `python visualize.py`.
 * To observe training history in tensorboard, `tensorboard --logdir runs`.

+## Known Issues ##

+* When running on windows, a thread error can occur due to windows having poor parrallel computing.
+Fix: run this command `python train.py --workers 0`
+* Due to the originals RNN models, training uses CPU heavily.
+This has not be fully optimized to use cuda only.
+* Some files may not work correctly due to some parts being loaded on the GPU and other loaded onto CPU.

 ## Acknowledgement and Reference ##